-As the typical bread itself is not having an ancient history of being there in India, needless so say Dim Pauruti for sure is not that old itself.
-I may not like to compare it with french toast, I really cannot ignore the influence.
+As the typical bread itself is not having an ancient history of being there in India, needless to say, Dim Pauruti for sure is not that old.
+I may not like to compare it with french toast, but I really cannot ignore the influence.
 Let me tell you that French toast is not a french dish, instead, it was given the name after the person who made it first, Joseph French.
 According to the historical evidence found, a similar dish existed back in the 5th century AD.
 The dish was known as Pan Dulcis.
 The Romans used to soak the bread in a batter of egg and milk to make the Pan Dulcis.
-It is also known as gypsy toast, German toast and also poor knights” (of Windsor).
+It is also known as gypsy toast, German toast, and also poor knights" (of Windsor).

 I will not dig into the well of history more because it simply does not matter that the humble dim pauruti is not having a heritage or years-long history.
 What matters is how comfortingly good it is.

-Do I need to write the recipe of Dim Toast!
+Do I need to write the recipe for Dim Toast?

 - Roughly chop the onion as well as the chilies.

 - In a bowl take two eggs along with the chopped onion and also chilles.